 What is the difference between claims-made and occurrence-based medical malpractice insurance?
 This is absolutely a topic that I generally talk to almost anyone about when I’m reviewing their contract.
-Those coming out of training who’ve never really had to worry about this before, I find don’t really understand the differences between the two, and even those that have been out a while just don’t know the difference.
-Let’s kind of break down each one and then we’ll compare the two and maybe if you had the choice, which one would you want to go with.
-First, what is claims-made insurance?
-Claims-made medical malpractice insurance means that a policy must be in effect when the claim is made.
+Those coming from training who’ve never really had to worry about this before.
+I find, they really don’t understand the differences between the two.
+And even those that have been out a while don’t know the difference.
+Let’s kind of break down each one and then compare the two.
+And maybe if you had the choice, which one would you want to go with?

-And then if you get to four years, we’ll pay for all of it.
-Tiering it up is one, it incentivizes the physician to stay because then they don’t have to pay for it at the end.
-And then two, it’s just kind of fair that both parties would share the cost.
+Tiering it up incentivizes the physician to stay because they don’t have to pay for it at the end.
+And it’s just fair that both parties would share the cost.
 Some places will do 50-50.
-So, alright, well, if you do leave, we’ll pay half your tail, you pay half your tail and then you can move on.
-So, that is the difference between claims-made and occurrence-based medical malpractice insurance for physicians.
+So, if you leave, we’ll pay half your tail, you pay half your tail, and then you can move on.
+So, those are the differences between occurrence and claims-made medical malpractice insurance for physicians.
 Hopefully, that’s helpful.

 What is Tail Coverage?

-Tail Insurance, also known as Extended Reporting Period coverage, must be purchased when a physician has claims-made professional liability insurance coverage.
-Tail insurance covers the gap between when a physician leaves an employer and when the statute of limitations on filing a medical malpractice claims ends.
+Tail Insurance, also known as Extended Reporting Period coverage, must be purchased when a physician has claims-made liability insurance coverage.
+Tail insurance covers the gap between when a physician leaves an employer and when the statute of limitations on filing a medical malpractice claim ends.

-Malpractice coverage is a type of professional liability coverage that helps protect physicians and other healthcare professionals from the financial risks associated with lawsuits in which patients believe they were harmed as a result of an incident involving medical care.
-The amount of coverage depends on how much the policy is worth (premium) as well as your specialty – personal injury attorneys are more likely to take cases against physicians working in hospitals than those who practice family medicine or internal medicine in private practice.
+Malpractice coverage is a type of professional liability coverage.
+It helps protect physicians and other healthcare professionals from the financial risks associated with lawsuits.
+Lawsuits in which patients believe they were harmed as a result of an incident involving medical care.
+The coverage depends on how much the policy is worth (premium) and your specialty.
+Personal injury attorneys are more likely to take cases against physicians working in hospitals than those who practice family medicine or internal medicine in private practice.

-Most malpractice insurance carriers provide coverage that has a deductible clause that can range anywhere between $0 -$100k per incident with most doctors opting for higher deductibles due to lower premiums.
-A deductible clause in a malpractice policy stipulates that the insurance company will not provide coverage for any expenses incurred by the insured for injuries or damages up to an agreed-upon amount.
+Most malpractice insurance carriers provide coverage with a deductible clause that can range between $0 -$100k per incident.
+With most doctors opting for higher deductibles due to lower premiums.
+A deductible clause in a malpractice policy stipulates that the insurance company won’t provide coverage for any expenses incurred by the insured.
+For injuries or damages up to an agreed-upon amount.
 A deductible clause in a malpractice policy stipulates that the insurance company will not cover any expenses incurred by the insured for injuries or damages up to an agreed-upon amount per incident.
-The typical company’s deductible is usually $5000, but it can be higher, sometimes as high as $50,000 depending on individual state requirements and claims history.
+The typical company’s deductible is usually $5000.
+But it can be higher, sometimes as high as $50,000, depending on individual state requirements and claims history.

 Employment Contract Questions?